 Guests are accommodated in Christ Church’s comfortable bedrooms.
 These are located in buildings of architectural and or historical interest either beside lawned quadrangles, overlooking gardens or the Meadow.
 The buildings reflect the differing centuries since the college’s foundation in 1546.

 Please note Single Standard Rooms are mainly up several flights of stairs and there are no lifts in any accommodation buildings.
-If you have mobility difficulties and require a low floor room, please make a note of this in the 'Additional Information' section when making your booking and we will endeavour to accommodate your requirements.
+If you have mobility difficulties and require a low floor room, please make a note of this in the 'Additional Information' section when making your booking and the staff will endeavour to accommodate your requirements.
 There is, however, a lift to the Great Hall where breakfast is served.
-We will do our best to support other special access needs, bearing in mind the constraints of historic buildings.
+The best will be done to support other special access needs, bearing in mind the constraints of historic buildings.